3gstudent/GadgetToJScript/README.md

 ## My change

-### Small change to make it easier to test the payload.
+### 1.Small change to make it easier to test the payload.

 I have modified TestAssemblyLoader.cs to make it easier to test the payload.